You are very welcome here.

 Welcome to the River and Bridge meditation community.

 Our group started out with six people in 2007, and has gradually grown into a friendly and active sangha of 50-60 Dharma practitioners.
 Based in Winnipeg, we meet regularly to study, meditate and spend time together.
-Since March 2020 we have been doing this mostly online through Zoom sessions.
+Most of our sessions are a hybrid of in-person and online Zoom meetings.

 A number of us had the good fortune to study Dharma with the late Venerable Namgyal Rinpoche.
 Our approach to the teachings of the Buddha is inspired by Rinpoche’s spirit of open and heart-felt investigation of all aspects of life, using meditation and community to help guide us.